Motorail (British Rail): Withdrawal

 Over the decades, usage on many of Motorail's services declined considerably.
 The expansion of Britain's motorway network, along with increasingly capable cars, incorporating innovations such as synchronised gears, front-wheel drive, radial tyres, and air conditioning, had improved comfort levels for long-distance driving, and thus fewer travellers were inclined to head towards Motorail's offerings.
-Another area of competition was British Rail's own Intercity services which, as they increased in speed over time, led to some travelers favouring them instead.
+Another area of competition was British Rail's own Intercity services which, as they increased in speed over time, led to some travellers favouring them instead.

 Some elements of the service were withdrawn fairly early, such as the decision to close Sutton Coldfield's Motorail terminal in 1972; even at this point, the rising popularity of road transport was being attributed for the decision.
 During February 1989, British Rail announced that it was permanently discontinuing the London to Stirling service.

 The death knell of Motorail would be sounded by wider political ambitions to reform Britain's railways in the 1990s.
 Amid the preparations for the privatisation of British Rail, there was a determined effort to curtail or entirely end unprofitable non-essential activities; the Motorail services, which reportedly carried roughly 20,000 cars per year by this point, had been operated at a significant loss for some time already.
 Furthermore, Motorail's services were difficult to incorporate into any of the franchises being created and thus posed an organisational challenge if they were to be continued.
 North-East Fife MP Menzies Campbell has alleged that Motorail's continued existence had been stymied by the Director of Passenger Rail Franchising Roger Salmon, and criticised the lack of public consultancies on the issue.

 One late effort made to navigate these difficulties was undertaken by Scotrail and the Royal Mail to integrate Motorail services onto existing overnight mail trains; despite the backing of various Scottish politicians, talks towards this end did not amount to much substance.
 Accordingly, during late May 1995, the remaining seven Motorail services, which ran between London, Bristol, Edinburgh, Glasgow, Aberdeen, Inverness, and Fort William, ceased entirely.

 During September 1999, the franchised train operator First Great Western relaunched a service from London Paddington to Penzance as part of its Night Riviera overnight sleeper service using eight converted general utility vans.
 First Great Western opted to permanently withdraw this service at the end of summer 2005.